jbox-web/redmine_repobrowser/README.md

-## Repository browser, a Redmine plugin
+## Repository browser

-### Short Description
+### Add links to repositories's files in your Wiki pages, easy ;)

 This plugin adds a new button to the wiki editor.
 When clicked, a popup dialog with the directory structure of the projects repository is shown and can be browsed.
-Once you found the file you where looking for, a link (export:"path/filename") is added into the editor textform.
+Once you found the file you where looking for, a link (`export:"path/filename"`) is added into the editor textform.

-### Installation
+## Installation

 Change to redmine/plugins folder and run: